ligato/docs/docs/tutorials/08_grpc-tutorial.md

 ---

 Set up the connection to the gRPC server.
-The connection requires several parameters which can be provided by flags, or a [conf file](../user-guide/config-files.md#grpc).
+The connection requires several parameters which can be provided by flags, or by a [conf file](../user-guide/config-files.md#grpc).

 To keep it simple, use hard-coded values:
 ```go